 Matcha for Meditation

-Thích Nhất Hạnh (93 years old), a world-famous Zen Buddhist monk in Vietnam, spends one hour every day to drink one single, small cup of green tea.
+Thích Nhất Hạnh, a world-famous Zen Buddhist monk in Vietnam, spent one hour every day to drink one single, small cup of green tea.

 Compare that to the last time you went through the drive-thru at Starbucks!